 The Arts Factory

-Located in the Arts District, The Arts Factory is where you can go to see a wide variety of art at no cost.
-A collection of individual artists, galleries and shops, consider this a contemporary art museum with so much more than paintings and sculptures.
+Plenty of free activities can be found Downtown in the Arts District.
+The Arts Factory is home to a wide variety of art at no cost featuring a collection of individual artists, galleries, and shops that functions like a contemporary art museum with much more than paintings and sculptures.

 Bellagio Conservatory & Botanical Gardens

 With five rotating displays throughout the year, the Bellagio Conservatory & Botanical Garden is a free attraction you can return to again and again.
-The 14,000-square-foot indoor space is filled with ever-changing floral shows that take botanicals to imaginative heights.
+The 14,000-square-foot indoor space inside the Bellagio is filled with ever-changing, imaginative floral shows that transform botanicals into breathtaking works of art.

 Coca-Cola Store Las Vegas

-Bring the whole family to the two-story Coca-Cola Store and be immersed in all things cola.
-The giant, glass Coke bottle outside and the Coca-Cola Bear inside both make for fun photo-ops that you can snap on your phone or pay a little extra for a printed and branded photo with the bear.
+Bring the whole family to the two-story Coca-Cola Store and surround yourself in all things cola.
+Located a short walk from MGM Grand, the giant glass Coke bottle outside and the Coca-Cola Bear inside both make for fun, shareable photo ops.
+Snap a photo on your phone, or pay a little extra for a printed keepsake with the bear.

 Ethel M Chocolates & Cactus Garden

-Get a taste of the high life at The Forum Shops at Caesars, an indoor mall within Caesars Palace where you can window shop top luxury brands.
-You’ll be transported to another world as you walk the opulent setting featuring Roman architectural details such as marble columns, statues, fountains, and a barrel-vaulted ceiling that changes colors just like the sky.
-Don’t miss the Fall of Atlantis show every hour beginning at 11 a.m.
+Get a taste of the high life at The Forum Shops at Caesars, an iconic indoor mall within Caesars Palace where you can window shop top luxury brands.
+It's provide a fully immersive walking experience through ancient Rome with detailed architecture, statues, fountains, and a barrel-vaulted ceiling that shifts like the sky.
+Don't miss the free Fall of Atlantis show every hour beginning at noon (show dates and times subject to change).

 The LINQ Promenade + Experience

-Beyond the High Roller, the highest observation wheel in the world, The LINQ Promenade + Experience has plenty more to see and do.
-Stroll along the promenade and step into 3-D murals for a mind-bending photo, catch the choreographed light show that spans several promenade features, and watch the free live entertainment taking place most nights.
+Beyond the High Roller observation wheel, the LINQ Promenade has plenty to see and do for free.
+Stroll the promenade and step into 3-D murals for a mind-bending photo, catch the choreographed light show spanning several promenade features, and enjoy free live entertainment taking place most nights.